- About the DFG

 Forms and Guidelines

-Renewal proposals: six months before the approved funds are exhausted.
+Renewal proposals: six months before the end of the current funding period.